Structuring your Management Buyout (MBO)

 An MBO can take several months, so the vendors and management team must be ready to fully commit to the transaction for that time frame.
 This can be challenging since the company must be run as normal and kept on track while the transaction is ongoing.

 PMT is the UK’s leading multi-channel retailer of musical instruments and professional audio products.
-In 2019, Price Bailey advised the management team on its management buyout of the business.
+Price Bailey advised the management team on its management buyout of the business.

 The project team at Price Bailey, spanning our tax, compliance, corporate finance and lead advisory experts, provided a wide range of expertise in order to support all parties through the process.
 We support in the negotiation of deal terms, sought finance from private equity funds and debt financing, and successfully managed the entire MBO process through to completion.
 The result: a successful transition in ownership for a fast growing multi-channel retailer who’s incoming management team have gone on to successfully navigate the business through a perfect storm of pandemic shutdowns, supply chain issues and cost rises, and come out strong.